 To assert that aberrant teachings within or without the church mustn’t be challenged chokes the seeds of truth in people’s hearts and stacks the desk to favour deception.
 This neutrality to false religions among Christians is also a reflection of some versions of “modern” Christianity.

 Before one can see the necessity to “contend for the faith” – the body of teaching entrusted to God’s people – one first needs to know and understand the essentials of the Faith (Jude 3).
 But when a Christian is being reared on a steady diet of “21 Laws of Success,” or “45 Principles of Wealth,” countering heresies will leave a bad taste in his/her mouth.

-The current trend of Christians bending backwards to appease world religions is an outgrowth of a “feel good” religious culture and ecumenism which elevate feelings, sensations and unity above truth.
+The current trend of Christians bending over backwards to appease world religions is an outgrowth of a “feel good” religious culture and ecumenism which elevate feelings, sensations and unity above truth.

 Thou Shall Not Judge!

 A Bible passage frequently flogged around by those who want us to stay silent is Matthew 7:1 “Do not judge, or you too will be judged.”
 Their point: Jesus says Christians shouldn’t speak against other faiths.
 Is this what Jesus was really saying or people are ignorantly (or willfully) taking this verse out of its context?
 A text without a context is a pretext.
 Let’s look at the next 4 verses:

 2 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.
 3 Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 4 How can you say to your brother, “Let me take the speck out of your eye,” when all the time there is a plank in your own eye?
 5 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.